Cellular Topology Optimization on Differentiable Voronoi Diagrams: Topology optimization

 where $\bm K$ is the global stiffness matrix.

 Following the modified Solid Isotropic Material with Penalization (SIMP) method, the stiffness matrix of each grid element is interpolated as follows,

-where $E_e$ is the interpolated Young's modulus of each element, $E_0$ is the Young's modulus of a completely solid element, $E_{\mathrm{min}}$ is a very small value to prevent singularity of the global stiffness matrix and $\bm k_0$ is the element stiffness matrix with Young's modulus equal to 1.
-Here we choose the penalizing power $p=1$ because our Voronoi formulation forms relatively binary pattern by its definition.
+where $E_e$ is the interpolated Young's modulus of each element, $E_0$ is Young's modulus of a completely solid element, $E_{\mathrm{min}}$ is a very small value to prevent singularity of the global stiffness matrix \gv{and $\bm k_0$ is the element stiffness matrix given by $\bm k_0=\int_{V} \bm B^T \bm E \bm B \,dV$ with Young's modulus equal to 1.
+In the analytical expression of $\bm k_0$, $V$ is the volume of one element, $\bm B$ is the strain displacement Matrix and $\bm E$ is the stress-strain matrix.
+One can form the element stiffness matrix through Gaussian quadrature discretization or a pre-calculated matrix.
+We refer readers to \cite{sigmund200199} and \cite{liu2014efficient} for the formulation of the element stiffness matrix in 2D and 3D respectively.
+We assemble $\bm K$ as a sparse matrix by filling in the entries of nodes associated with each element stiffness matrix.} Here we choose the penalizing power $p=1$ because our Voronoi formulation forms relatively binary pattern by its definition.